Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- In two matchups against the Lions, Wilson averaged 236 passing yards per game, 12.5 yards below his over/under for Sunday.
+- Wilson's 236 passing yards per game in two matchups against the Lions are 12.5 less than yards than his over/under in Sunday's game.

-- Wilson threw multiple TDs in both of those outings against the Lions.
+- Wilson threw multiple touchdown passes in both of those outings against the Lions.

 - Note: Wilson's stats vs. Lions date back to 2016.

-- This week Wilson will face the NFL's 20th-ranked pass defense (256.9 yards allowed per game).
+- The 256.9 passing yards the Lions allow per game makes them the NFL's 20th-ranked pass defense this season.

-- The Lions have given up 24 touchdowns through the air (1.6 per game).
+- The Lions have surrendered 24 touchdowns through the air (1.6 per game).
 They are 20th in the NFL in that category.

 Recent Performances